kobotoolbox/docs/source/kobocollect-android.md

-# Data Collection on KoBoCollect App (Older Version)
+# Data Collection on KoboCollect App (Older Version)
 **Last updated:** <a href="https://github.com/kobotoolbox/docs/blob/c2e8c882fdd831549c2f7f4474a9d522bafc181b/source/kobocollect-android.md" class="reference">2 Dec 2021</a>

-<p class='note'>The older version of the KoBoCollect App refers to v1.30.1 and below.</p>
+<p class='note'>The older version of the KoboCollect App refers to v1.30.1 and below.</p>

-__KoBoCollect__ is an open-source Android app for collecting survey data.
-It’s one of two ways that you can collect data through KoBoToolbox (the other way is through [web forms - Enketo](data_through_webforms.md)).
-It’s free and users with Android versions below 5 can install an older version of the app through the [KoBoToolbox GitHub Repository](https://github.com/kobotoolbox/collect/releases).
+__KoboCollect__ is an open-source Android app for collecting survey data.
+It’s one of two ways that you can collect data through KoboToolbox (the other way is through [web forms - Enketo](data_through_webforms.md)).
+It’s free and users with Android versions below 5 can install an older version of the app through the [KoboToolbox GitHub Repository](https://github.com/kobotoolbox/collect/releases).

-If you have Android versions 5 and above, you can download the latest version of the __KoBoCollect__ App on the [Google Play Store](https://play.google.com/store/apps/details?id=org.koboc.collect.android) and refer to our support articles for the latest version of the app: [Data Collection on KoBoCollect App (Latest Version)](kobocollect_on_android_latest.md).
+If you have Android versions 5 and above, you can download the latest version of the __KoboCollect__ App on the [Google Play Store](https://play.google.com/store/apps/details?id=org.koboc.collect.android) and refer to our support articles for the latest version of the app: [Data Collection on KoboCollect App (Latest Version)](kobocollect_on_android_latest.md).
 We recommend using the latest version of the app, if possible, as it includes features and bug fixes that may not be available in older versions.

 ## Setting Up the Server Connection

-The first step after installing __KoBoCollect__ on your device is to set up the server __URL__, __Username__, and __Password__, which connects your __KoBoCollect__ app to the __KoBoToolbox__ server.
-This allows you to download deployed forms from __KoBoToolbox__ to your mobile device and also send data collected through the app back to the server.
+The first step after installing __KoboCollect__ on your device is to set up the server __URL__, __Username__, and __Password__, which connects your __KoboCollect__ app to the __KoboToolbox__ server.
+This allows you to download deployed forms from __KoboToolbox__ to your mobile device and also send data collected through the app back to the server.

-The server in __KoBoCollect__ can be configured in two different ways: _manually_ or through a _QR code_.
+The server in __KoboCollect__ can be configured in two different ways: _manually_ or through a _QR code_.

 ### Setting up server connection _manually_:

-- Open __KoBoCollect__.
+- Open __KoboCollect__.
 - Select __Main Settings__ (three vertical dots) > __General Settings__ (this
   may be at the top right, bottom right, or at the bottom in the center of your screen depending on your Android version) > __Server__.